TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event Related Module/Event Related LFP Analysis/Functions/README.txt

 % 11.
 CurrentPlotData: structure saving results to export.
 % 12.
 SelectedEvents: 1 x 2 double holding events user seleted, i.e. [1,10]
 % for events 1 to 10
+% 13.
+EventDataToExtractFrom: char, name of the event channel, event related
+% data is extracted (to set time which depends on downsampling, which depends on whether the user selected raw or preprocessed data)

 % Outputs:
 % 1.
 PowerSpecResults: always empty here